What Is a Customer Touchpoint? A touchpoint is where interaction occurs between the brand and the customer.

 - Catalogs: Customers are inherently curious and nothing better to pique their interest than a brochure that depicts and engagingly describes your product line.
 The catalog can be offline or online; the medium is secondary in this instance; what's important is being able to showcase your products to your customer at the right time.

 - Product Reviews: We've all shopped online if you're shopping on Amazon or any other aggregator, product reviews are no longer a pre-purchase touchpoint.
 The reviews are there for you to see while you decide to buy a product or not.
+For example, ecommerce businesses are utilizing Shopify product reviews on product pages to help a user decide to purchase faster

 - Customer Sales Reps: While ecommerce has product reviews that influence a customer's decision, brick and mortar stores have customer sales representatives.
 The way you communicate with your customers plays a vital role in shaping their decision-making process.